FossifyOrg/Gallery/README.md

 **📷 UNIVERSAL FORMAT FREEDOM:**

-JPEG, PNG, MP4, MKV, RAW, SVG, GIF, panoramas, videos, and more – we've got your memories covered, in any format you choose.
+JPEG, PNG, MP4, MKV, RAW, SVG, GIF, videos, and more – we've got your memories covered, in any format you choose.
 No restrictions, just limitless possibilities.

 **✨ MATERIAL DESIGN WITH DYNAMIC THEMES:**